Cambrian College: Media

 In 2009, The Shield, Cambrian's student-run newspaper was replaced by a daily-updated website, cambrianshield.ca, and a new glossy magazine.
 The first edition of the Shield magazine was released on November 6.
 Both are put together by students in the college's journalism program.
 In March 2013 the website and magazine was shut down after the journalism program was suspended in 2012.

 Students of the Broadcast — New Media program also host shows on Laurentian University's campus station CKLU-FM.

+Radio

+Cambrian College had a closed-circuit radio station called CCRS Cambrian College Radio Station which was heard around the campus.
+It is unknown when the station was launched or shutdown.

 Sports

 The college is represented in the Canadian Colleges Athletic Association by the Cambrian Golden Shield.